 - Each member of your group is required to keep a scientific notebook.
 Your notebook is where you will record your day-to-day activities in the lab.
 You should describe experiments as you do them and note observations as you make them.
+Record and analyze your data in your notebook.

+- The notebook must be a carbonless, duplicate page notebook.

+- Read "Recording and Reporting Results", "The Laboratory Notebook" on page 17 of the laboratory manual.

-Record and analyze your data in your notebook. - The notebook must be a carbonless, duplicate page notebook. - Be sure to keep the following in mind when recording data in your notebook: - o Include a descriptive "Table of Contents" - Pages must be numbered - o Include date data was collected - o Record raw data - o Record procedures and observations - o Write in ink - Mistakes must be crossed out appropriately (single line through the mistake with your initials)
+- Be sure to keep the following in mind when recording data in your notebook:

+- Include a descriptive "Table of Contents"

+- Pages must be numbered

+- Include date data was collected

+- Record raw data

+- Record procedures and observations

+- o Write in ink

+- Mistakes must be crossed out appropriately (single line through the mistake with your initials)